gonuke/scipy-on-htcondor/README.md

    cd myProject
    ```

-1. Copy the pythonSubmit tar file to your workspace and extract the
+1. Copy the scipy-on-htcondor.tar.gz tar file to your workspace and extract the
 archive.

    ```